TheMrNaab/op25-headunit/readme.md

 - **Scan Mode**: Reloads OP25’s whitelist dynamically
 - **System Integration**: Currently supports one system; future updates will address multi-system support
 - **Active Voice Calls**: View the active talkgroup name or number (if not defined).
+- **Volume Adjustment** Allows you to control the output volume on the home screen.

 ## Features Coming Soon
 - **OP25 Parameter Adjustments**: Values set in config.ini will be passed to the software.
 Currently, parameters are hardcoded in the Python script.